An aperiodic set of 11 Wang tiles: From to then to T to TD then T0,T1,T2

-We see that the transducer $\ws_A$ never reads $2$, $3$ nor $4$.
-Thus the transitions that write $2$, $3$ or $4$ are never used in a tiling by $\ws$.
-Let $\ws_B$ (see Figure~\ref{fig:wsb}) be the transducer $\ws_A$ after removing these unused transitions, and deleting states that cannot appear in a tiling of a row (i.e. sources and sinks).
+We see that the transducer $\ws_A$ never reads $2$, $3$, nor $4$.
+Thus the transitions that write $2$, $3$, or $4$ are never used in a tiling by $\ws$.
+Let $\ws_B$ (see Figure~\ref{fig:wsb}) be the transducer $\ws_A$ after removing these unused transitions, and deleting states that cannot appear in a tiling of a row (i.e., sources and sinks).
 Then $t$ is a tiling by $\ws_A$ if and only if $t$ is a tiling by $\ws_B$, and $\ws_B$ is aperiodic if and only if $\ws_A$ is.

-Now we simplify a bit the transducer $\ws_B$ using bisimulation.
-The states 23300 and 23310 have the same incoming transitions, hence can be coalesced into one state The same goes for states 21300 and 21310, and for states 2300 and 2310.
-Once we coalesce all those states, we obtain the Wang set $\ws_C$ depicted in Figure \ref{fig:wsc}.
+Now we use bisimulation to slightly simplify the transducer $\ws_B$.
+The states 23300 and 23310 have the same incoming transitions, and can therefore be coalesced into one state.
+The same goes for states 21300 and 21310, and for states 2300 and 2310.
+Once we coalesce all those states, we obtain the Wang set $\ws_C$ depicted in Figure~\ref{fig:wsc}.